krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 - It allows you to centrally manage and securely store your
 - KMS keys and it supports symmetric and asymmetric encryption.
 - KMS keys are the primary resources in KMS.
+- AWS Managed: fixed rotation 3 years, you cannot delete it
+- Customer Managed: rotation period: >1 year
+- can encrypt/decrypt up to 4KB
+- can be used to encrypt data keys
+- key is assigned to a region

 KMS keys:
 - contain the key material used to encrypt and decrypt data.